 Most guides about AI and job searching are theoretical.
 "AI will change how we find jobs."
 "The future of hiring is conversational."
 Lots of hand-waving, not a lot of showing.

 This is the opposite.
-This is what it actually looks like to run an entire job search through a single conversation with Claude, connected to Remoet via MCP (Model Context Protocol).
+This is what it actually looks like to run a job search through a single conversation with Claude, connected to Remoet via MCP (Model Context Protocol).
 I'm going to walk you through each step with real interactions you can replicate today.
-Think of it as a single-conversation job search: profile, discovery, applications, and tracking, all without leaving your AI agent.
+Think of it as a single-conversation workflow: profile, discovery, shortlist curation, and application tracking, all without leaving your AI agent.

 If you haven't set up MCP yet, our setup guide for Claude, Cursor, and Windsurf will get you connected in about five minutes.